EricTGoto/Notes/Django/Notes.md

 **URLConf**: mapping between URL path expressions to python functions

+**Models (database)**: datababase layout, with additional metadata

 <h2>General</h2>

+Default apps require the use of at least one database table so run python manage.py migrate before using them.

 Don't put python code within the web server's document root, because it may be possible.